anup00900/Spacequant_Assignment/README.md

 # Document Standardization Test Task

-This repository contains a solution to the **Document Standardization Test Task**, aimed at recognizing headers in JSON-structured documents using machine learning.
-The project involves data analysis, feature engineering, and ML model development to classify rows in the document as headers or non-headers.
+This repository contains the solution to the **Document Standardization Test Task**, aimed at identifying header rows in JSON-structured documents using machine learning (ML).
+The task involves preprocessing data, implementing various ML methods, and evaluating their effectiveness.

 ---